echeung81/GameOfLifeJPMC/README.md

 This is the Game of Life coding exercise for Edward Cheung.
+I did this in C# sharp as I was time limited and I was most quickly setup for the C# environment under Visual Studio

+To build:
+Open the GameOfLife.sln file and build in debug mode.

+To run:
-To run, go into the bin/debug directory.
+Go into the bin/debug directory.
 Then:

 1. Edit the input.txt file.
 First line is: number of generations to run the game